 When creating your automation, you can go to the previous step by selecting the back arrow at the top left of the screen.

 If you’d like to send SMS or email alerts, make sure you’ve added the relevant people to My friends and family in Settings.

 Review your automation and set constraints

-Once you’ve set up an automation, you can create constraints so it only happens in specific circumstances.
-This is different to setting up a scheduled automation or an automation triggered by a mode change.
+Once you’ve set up an automation, you have the option to customise your automation so it only happens in specific circumstances.
+Constraints is different to setting up a scheduled automation or an automation triggered by a mode change.

 Still need to get in touch